PosInformatique/PosInformatique.Foundations/src/Emailing/README.md

 // Create an email based on the "Invitation" template var invitationEmail = emailManager.Create(EmailTemplateIdentifiers.Invitation);

+invitationEmail.Importance = EmailImportance.High;
 ```

 At this stage:

 - The `Email<TModel>` is linked to the `EmailTemplate<TModel>` previously registered in `EmailingOptions`.
 - No recipient has been added yet.
+- The importance of the e-mail is defined to `EmailImportance.High`.

 ### 2. Add recipients and models